-- Federal Lands Policy Management Act (FLPMA) (1976) establishes the agency's multiple-use and sustained-yield mandate to manage the lands and various resource values, including minerals. - General Mining Law of 1872 authorizes the mining of mineral resources on public lands. - Mineral Leasing Act of 1920 enables leasing of public lands for development of mineral resources. - Mining and Minerals Policy Act of 1970 declares it is the continuing policy of the Federal Government to foster the development of domestic mineral resources.
+- Federal Lands Policy Management Act (FLPMA) (1976) establishes the agency's multiple-use and sustained-yield mandate to manage the lands and various resource values, including minerals. - General Mining Law of 1872 authorizes the mining of mineral resources on public lands. - Mining and Minerals Policy Act of 1970 declares it is the continuing policy of the Federal Government to foster the development of domestic mineral resources.

-1.4.
-Scoping and Issues
+1.4 Scoping and Issues